5 DPS officers being investigated for Uvalde response; 2 of them suspended - NewsBreak

 DPS has also released an internal letter, which was sent by Director McCraw to all DPS employees in July focused on school safety and an addition to the department’s protocol on active shooter situations.

 In the letter McCraw says, “DPS officers responding to an active shooter at a school will be authorized to overcome any delay in neutralizing an attacker.
-When a subject fires a weapon at a school he remains an active shooter until he is neutralized and is not to be treated as a barricaded subject.”‘He killed our kids’: Families call for Uvalde schools police chief’s termination during meeting
+When a subject fires a weapon at a school he remains an active shooter until he is neutralized and is not to be treated as a barricaded subject.”

 Read the full letter below.